Logo HR Excellence in Research for the UEW - granted!

 , an internal HR Excellence Team which was led by prof. dr hab.
 Bogusława Drelich-Skulska, the Vice-Rector for International Cooperation and dr Anna H.

-Jankowiak, the Head of the Centre for International Cooperation was formed.
+Jankowiak, the Head of the International Cooperation Center was formed.
 Following colleagues were called up as team members: dr inż.
-Ewa Biazik from the Department for Agricultural Engineering
+Ewa Biazik from the Department for Agricultural Engineering and

 The HR Excellence Team adopted the following objectives: